tlarrain98/fftuna/README.md

 and paste the schema commands found in `server/schema.sql`.
 If done correctly, the shell should resond with `CREATE TABLE`.

+### 3. Create constants file for ESPN API
-3. Inside the `client/src` directory, create a file `constants.js` and copy the following
+Inside the `client/src` directory, create a file `constants.js` and copy the following
 code:

 ```